mpruna/prasleas/_posts/2020-05-29-Statistics-And-Analytics-ABCs.md

 #### Variables | Scales

 If we examine these 2 datasets we see that each row of data contains some properties.
 The properties having distinct values are called variables.
-Variables can either describe quantities of qualities.
+These variables can either describe quantities or qualities.
 For instance the Instagram and Tweeter variable describe quantities.
 These columns describe  how much followers each fighter has.

 A few variables in our data set clearly don't describe qualities.
 Generally, qualitative variables describe what or how something is.